Domestic Violence Charges Your Defense Starts Here

 Local Attorney Focusing on Domestic Violence Defense in Houston

-Being convicted of a domestic violence offense can destroy your reputation, result in the loss of your job, and cause you to lose custody of your children.
-And that’s not counting the time you could spend in jail or prison.
-A domestic violence conviction also causes you to lose important rights, such as the right to possess a firearm.
+Being convicted of a domestic violence offense can ruin your reputation, cost you your job, and result in the loss of child custody.
+These consequences do not include the potential time you could face in jail or prison.
+A domestic violence conviction also strips you of important rights, such as the right to possess a firearm.

-Stephen has successfully defended clients against numerous domestic violence charges, including:
+Stephen has successfully defended clients against many domestic violence charges, including:

 • Assault on a family member